Michelle Yeoh martial arts skills displayed in ‘Reign of Assassins’

 Anonymous is scheduled to open in fall 2011.

 This year, Ifans was seen in the Emma Thompson vehicle Nanny McPhee and the Big Bang / Nanny McPhee Returns (a hit in the U.K. but not in the U.S.), and can be spotted next in Harry Potter and the Deathly Hallows, Part I.

-The Spider-Man reboot, which begins filming in December, is due out July 3, 2012.
+The Spider-Man reboot, which begins filming in December, is due out in early July 2012.

 Photo: Universal Pictures.